pbuckner/x-plane_plugins/XPython/docs/source/development/modules/commands.rst

   use this command with :py:func:`appendMenuWithCommand`, use the ``.commandRef`` attribute of the returned Command instance.

-.. py:function:: replace_command(name, callback)
+.. py:function:: replace_command(name, callback) -> Command

-  :param name str: Name of command to be replaced
+  :param str name: Name of command to be replaced
-  :param callback Callable: Function to be called *instead of* whatever may defined for existing command
+  :param Callable callback: Function to be called *instead of* whatever may defined for existing command
   :return: :py:class:`Command` instance for replaced command

   Building on the :py:func:`create_command` example above, say we want to change the callback::